-The NHS People Profession Map has become the national benchmark for excellence in HR and organisational development across the NHS.
-Developed jointly by NHS England and the CIPD, it sets out the knowledge, behaviours and specialist expertise needed to deliver high‑quality people services at every level.
-It aligns closely with the CIPD Profession Map, but is shaped specifically for the NHS context, a system that is complex, fast‑moving and deeply people‑centred.
+The NHS People Profession Map sets out the national standards for the People Profession in the NHS, enabling the profession to achieve its vision for the future and support the NHS to thrive in years to come.
+Developed by NHS England with members of the profession in the NHS and in collaboration with the CIPD, HPMA and NHS Employers, the Map sets out the knowledge, behaviours and specialist expertiseneeded to deliver highquality people services at every level.
+It aligns closely with the CIPD People Profession Map, but is shaped specifically for the NHS context, a system that is complex, fastmoving and deeply peoplecentred.

-Over the last year, the ambulance sector has taken a coordinated, sector‑led approach to embedding the NHS People Profession Map.
-This has created a shared language, a clearer sense of professional identity and a strong foundation for future workforce development.
+Over the last year, the ambulance sector has taken a coordinated, sectorled approach to embedding the NHS People Profession Map.
+This has created a shared language, a clearer sense of professional identity and a strong foundation for future skills development for the profession.

 How the programme was delivered